What is the best type of anchor line?

-The best types of anchor rope to buy include both three-strand and double braided nylon ropes.
+The best types of anchor line to buy include both three-strand and double braided nylon ropes.
 Again, nylon is most certainly the way to go, due not only to the factors mentioned above, but also due to the lower cost.It’s also the most common type of anchor rope found in marine and sporting good stores, so it will be easy to find.
 Add the fact that it’s light and flexible and that it easily sinks, and you’ll see why double braided nylon anchor rope is the choice of most leisure and small boat owners.

 What size anchor rope do I need?